 Not surprisingly, the pig farm was an interesting contrast to my visit to a municipal wastewater treatment plant.
 This particular farm had 30 separate buildings that each housed about 1000 pigs.
 The pigs in each building were approximately the same age and raised together, growing from birth to a slaughter weight of 110 kg (220 lbs) in 160-165 days.
-Each sow has 2 litters per year.
-At any one time there were 30,000 pigs onsite; over the course of the year, the facility reared 60,000 pigs.
+Each sow has two litters per year.
+At any one time there were 30,000 pigs onsite; in one year, the facility rears 60,000 pigs.

-The nitrogen and phosphorus in the urine and feces generated by 30,000 pigs is equivalent to about 75,000 people.
-Volume-wise, the pigs on this farm generated 60,000 m3 of manure each year, enough to fill 24 Olympic-size swimming pools.
+The nitrogen and phosphorus in the urine and feces generated by 30,000 pigs are equivalent to about 75,000 people.
+Volume-wise, the pigs on this farm created 60,000 m3 of manure each year, enough to fill 24 Olympic-size swimming pools.

 So why do I care about manure?

 For two reasons.
 First, curiosity; as a consumer, I want to understand the food production system.
 Second, as a limnologist, I care because manure is one of those things that can "roll downhill" and can end up in a nearby lake or stream.
 Manure is rich in nitrogen and phosphorus, (as well as fecal bacteria and pharmaceutical residues).
 Nitrogen and phosphorus are important crop fertilizers and have a similar effect in lakes and streams, causing excessive algal blooms that, in turn, can reduce water clarity, reduce oxygen concentrations, and cause odors.

 An algal bloom like this could ruin a day at the beach.